bhagatpratham/KPMG-Hackathon/README.md

 - The opportunity to think outside the box.
 Tasks are no longer just about filling out a spreadsheet

+EdPL will also help group of students with shared interests/goals find a mentor who can help them acheive their goals and keeps them on track.

 ### *2. Problem by technology (your solution)?*

 ...